Kartoffel0/Kindle2Anki/README.md

 # Usage
 #### This script uses AnkiConnect, make sure you have Anki running before you run the script
-- plug your kindle into your computer and grab the vocab.db file from your kindle's system folder ```system/vocabulary/vocab.db```, or by searching for "vocab.db", and paste it in the same folder as the Kindle2Anki.py file
+- plug your kindle into your computer
+- grab the vocab.db file from your kindle's storage by going to ```system/vocabulary/vocab.db```, or by searching for "vocab.db", and paste it in the same folder as the Kindle2Anki.py file
 - Run the script

 ### First run setup